 To get to Sidney Spit, you will need to take a ferry unless have your own boat or kayak.
+To maintain your boat, you can buy boat soap now over here.
 The ferries leave from downtown Sidney which is easily reachable from Victoria by bus.
 Take either bus #70 or #72, get off at Beacon Avenue and walk a few minutes down to the Pier Bistro Restaurant which is located, incidentally, on the pier.
 Return tickets (you can only purchase return) to the Spit cost 19 CAD (2018).
 I think that’s a fair enough price for two 25 minute journeys.
 The ferry is organized by Alpinegroup.ca.

 Once you’re at the spit, the whole island is within easy walking distance.
 Some sections are fenced off as either private or reservation land but a good chunk of it is open to the public.
 For the best experience of the spit itself, plan to be there when the tide is low, otherwise the spit will be underwater.
 Check this tide chart to make sure you won’t be there when most of the spit is flooded.